 - generate drug monographs for professional information and patient counselling;

-- perform drug use evaluations to identify possible drug interactions;
+- perform drug use evaluations to identify possible drug interactions; and

 The Provincial Laboratory Information Solution contains comprehensive diagnostic laboratory test results from private and public laboratories across British Columbia.
 It allows authorized care providers to access their patients' historical and recently published lab test results, including tests ordered by other health care providers.
 Access to comprehensive lab results is important for care providers to make timely and appropriate clinical decisions.
 It also reduces patient inconvenience by preventing the unnecessary duplications of lab tests.